5 Ways to Stay Calm While Job Searching in 2011

 Create a plan and stick with it.
 One of the easiest ways to remain calm while job searching is to create a comprehensive plan.
 This way, you don’t feel like you’re wasting as much time without a job.
 Things to include in your plan:

 • How much time you’ll dedicate to each task

 • Looking at job boards

 • Spending time on social media

 Use the Internet to research and come prepared.
 Do you get nervous when you’re asked for a phone or in-person interview?
 In order to remain calm, research the company (and the hiring manager) ahead of time.
 Write down notes if it helps you remember key points.
 Find their “pain points”—things that they may be struggling with—and determine how you can help them.

 Volunteer your time with a nonprofit or charity.
 Volunteering is great for job seekers in many ways.
 First of all, it provides a much-needed break from the typical job search activities.
 It’s also a great way to meet people that may be able to help you find out about an opening not posted.
 Volunteering helps you build your professional skills and add more accomplishments to your resume.
 Lastly, filling your time with a volunteer position while job seeking ensures that you don’t acquire time gaps in your resume.

 Remember what makes you stand out from your peers and other job seekers.
 The tough job market can get anyone down.
-But once you’re feeling down on yourself, employers will surely notice.
+But once you’re feeling down on yourself, employers will surely notice, says the FWB work expert.
 Who wants to hire someone who doesn’t believe in what they have to offer?
 Create a list of skills and characteristics that make you unique and incorporate this into your online portfolio, resume and elevator pitch.
 Believing in yourself is one of the best ways to ensure you’ll land a job in your field.